A Political Movement for Animal Rights Is Coming

 That is, of course, speculation.
 But what is less speculative is that animal stories played a significant role in the 2024 election.
 From Kristi Noem’s shooting of her dog Cricket to the false claims by JD Vance and Donald Trump that Haitians were eating Americans’ pets, violence against animals went viral this electoral cycle.
 The concern about cruelty to animals in this election was heartfelt and real.
 But it was also unprincipled and politically quiescent.
 Millions mourned the murder of P’nut, but no one thought twice about Eric Adams’s brutal mass drowning of rodents in New York City in 2019.
 While Democrats condemned Kristi Noem for killing her dog, they were silent about the thousands of lab beagles subjected to surgical mutilation without anesthesia in blue strongholds like Madison, Wisconsin.
 Ezra Klein had a run of vegetarian guests on his influential podcast in the month before the election, but not a word was said about the ethics of killing animals for meat.
 What was missing in all of these stories—and in the public’s response to them—was a political argument for animal rights.

 What explains this?
 The answer is not a lack of philosophical legitimacy.
 Sixty percent of moral philosophers say it’s wrong to eat at least some kinds of animals (compared to just 19 percent of non-ethicists).
-When thought leaders are asked which practices our ancestors will most strongly condemn, the abuse of animals is routinely at the top of the list, by writers on both the right and the left.
+When thought leaders are asked which practices future generations will most strongly condemn, the abuse of animals is routinely at the top of the list, by writers on both the right and the left.

 The answer is also not a lack of popular appeal.
 Large numbers of Americans care about animals.
 Indeed, it is one of the few moral issues that has massive bipartisan appeal, with around 80 percent of Americans (including 77 percent of Republicans) stating that farm animal welfare is a personal moral concern.